About Karts and Karting

 Is kart racing safe?
 What kind of safety equipment is required?

-What old do I have to be?
+What age do I have to be?
 Is there a maximum age?

-You must be at least 8 years old to race with most kart clubs.
-However, LAKC offers a "Kid Kart" class for 5 to 8 year olds.
+You must be at least 5 years old to race with most kart clubs.
 There is no maximum age in kart racing.
-A number of competitve drivers are well into their 50s or 60s!
+A number of competitive drivers are well into their 50s or 60s!

 What is the best way to get started?

 First, visit us on race day.
 See the karts in action.
 Does it look like fun to you?

 Then, attend a kart school.
 You'll get a chance to drive a kart and decide whether or not you really want to make an investment in the sport.
 A school is the most cost effective test drive.